-Although lactating individuals were not allowed in the clinical trials, based on experience with other vaccines, the benefits of vaccination outweigh the very small safety concerns.
+Although lactating individuals were not allowed in the clinical trials, we know from lots of experience with other vaccines the benefits of vaccination outweigh the very small safety concerns.
 You don’t have to delay or stop breastfeeding just because you get the vaccine.

 If you choose not to get the vaccine while you are pregnant, you can get it after you have your baby.
-Talk to your health care provider about a plan to get the vaccine after pregnancy.
 No matter what you decide, it is important that you continue to follow COVID-19 infection prevention steps such as wearing a mask, washing your hands frequently, and maintaining physical distancing of at least 6 feet.

 When you receive your first dose, you will also receive a COVID-19 vaccination record card.
 Bring your COVID-19 vaccination record card when you return for your second dose to ensure you are getting the appropriate vaccination.
 You should be sure to return to the same location where you received your first dose.
 It is important to store the card safely.
 Consider signing up for the Centers for Disease Control and Prevention's (CDC's) V-safe program to allow us to collect more information about outcomes during pregnancy and breastfeeding.